How To Change Your Primary Domain

 - Use Google App Engine, which authenticates via user accounts on the primary domain.

-- Would like consistent branding in Drive shares and Calendar invites, which always shows the user's primary email address.
+- Would like consistent branding in Drive shares and Calendar invites, which always show the user's primary email address.

 - When you change the domain name, it may take some time for the changes to be seen in your Apps.

 - Changing your domain name doesn't automatically change the users' primary email addresses and groups that were provisioned under that domain.
 You can rename your users to your new primary domain, but first, make sure that you understand the impact of changing a username before you proceed.
 You can also change a group's email address.

 - In order to start receiving mail on the new email addresses, MX records must be set up pointing to G Suite.
 We strongly recommend that you do this prior to performing the rename.